kubernetes-sigs/cli-utils/examples/alphaTestExamples/helloapp.md

 EOF
 ```

 Create a `grouping.yaml` resource.
 By this, you are defining the grouping of the current directory, `base`.
-Kustomize uses the unique label in this file to track any future state changes made to this directory.
-Make sure the label key is `kustomize.config.k8s.io/inventory-id` and give any unique label value and DO NOT change it in future.
+`kapply` uses the unique label in this file to track any future state changes made to this directory.
+Make sure the label key is `cli-utils.sigs.k8s.io/inventory-id` and give any unique label value and DO NOT change it in future.

 <!-- @createGroupingYaml @testE2EAgainstLatestRelease-->
 ```